 Agree on what it means that you are committed and still the number one priority to each other

-However, be careful as jealousy creeps in easily, as well as vulnerability and emotional hurt.
+However, be careful as jealousy creeps in quickly, as well as vulnerability and emotional hurt.
 Therefore, talk to your partner(s) regularly, be specific, and focus on how you build your relationships.
 Proceed mindfully and with caution.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.